adamb314/ServoProject/README.md

 ### USB_To_Serial

 Basic Arduino project to turn an arm based Arduino into a fast usb-to-serial-converter.
 The resulting communication delay becomes much lower than FTDI based converters.
-This is important since the master has to be able to send and receive from all six communication slaves every 18 ms.
+This is important since the master has to be able to send and receive from all six servos every 18 ms.

 ### CadFiles